Rob Rohn - President Report

 Continued oversight and guidance on key policy issues impacting the sector.

 Revitalized the HeliCat Canada brand, including the launch of a refined website.

 Reformatted standards and procedures to simplify and clarify the accreditation process.

-Initiation of an upgrade to our Best Practices of Environmental Stewardship and continued oversight of the Mtn.
-Caribou MOU with the Province of BC.
+Initiation of an upgrade to our Best Practices of Environmental Stewardship, and continued oversight of the Mountain Caribou MOU with the province of BC.